 Weekly Gem #57 Heading south to freedom!

+Passed by Congress on January 31, 1865, and ratified on December 6, 1865, the 13th amendment abolished slavery in the United States.
 Imagine before that date that some guy considers you and your family to be his personal property, and the law of the land agrees.

 That's not sitting well with you, so you decide to take your family and leave, on foot, traveling mostly by night, hiding out by day.
 It takes weeks and anywhere from 400 to 1000 miles.
 Even in northern states, federal law required that escaped slaves be captured and returned to ‘their owners,’ making Canada the ultimate destination.

-They would obviously travel light.
+First and foremost, travel light.
 Bring only what you can carry, be that food, water, or the baby.

 The expressions and body language convey both the dawning realization that freedom is at hand, and a continued realization that everything could still go south.